5a6io/OliveSafety/README.md

-# OliveSafety
+# 📌OliveSafety

+Subject: Oliveyoung
 Description: OliveSafety is based on security and availability.

-Subject: Oliveyoung
+We used AWS for constructing infra architecture.

-I am responsible for Security and Log.
+I was responsible for Security and Log.

 ### App

 - EKS

-### CI/CD
+### 📌CI/CD

 - GitLab